 Game of Thrones fans will find the Royal Armories fascinating, with its vast collection of weaponry from over 3000 years of violent history, including some they could no longer fit in the in Tower of London.

 They’ll also be fascinated by the gritty and grizly world of the Thackray Medical Museum, which doesn’t pull any punches with its exploration of surgical and medical history throughout the years, and you can take part in various hands-on workshops.

 Leeds has four universities and one of the biggest student populations in the UK, so you’d better believe there’s no shortage of nightlife!
-Dominos Jazz Bar is hidden away behind a fake barber shop, and you can enjoy free live music pretty much every night while you sip on a tasty cocktail.
+Dominos Jazz Bar is hidden away behind a barbers shop called Lord's Barbering, and you can enjoy free live music pretty much every night while you sip on a tasty cocktail.

 Dedicated clubbers will want to experience super Club Mission, where resident DJs and international visitors alike take turns on the decks in the ‘home of house’.

 Guided tours are a great way to see the city, but if you prefer to explore on your own terms, how about a Treasure Hunt?
 The Leeds Treasure Hunt trail is a great group activity and takes you on a loop through the city’s historic sights, status and sculptures, searching for and solving clues along the way.

 Leeds might be the next European Capital of Culture (it’s preparing a bid for 2023), so get your visit in now before it gets too full of tourists!